Defining sustainable packaging

 Statistics regarding consumer preferences and sustainable packaging include:

-- 51% of Millennials will check packaging before purchasing for sustainability claims.
+- 51% of Millennials will check packaging for sustainability claims before purchasing.

-- 70% of all consumers are likely to be influenced by environmentally friendly packaging.
+- 60% of consumers are likely to be influenced by environmentally friendly packaging.

-- 66% of consumers have avoided a particular product or brand for environmental reasons.
+- 51% of consumers have avoided particular products or brands for environmental reasons.

 Business advantages